d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 * Click the “Make Submission” button at the bottom of the page to view your results.

-![Submitting data to Kaggle](../img/kaggle_submit2.png)
+![Submitting data to Kaggle](../img/kaggle_submit2.png) :label:`fig_kaggle_submit2`

 ## Summary

-* Real data often contains a mix of different datatypes and needs to be preprocessed.
+* Real data often contains a mix of different data types and needs to be preprocessed.
 * Rescaling real-valued data to zero mean and unit variance is a good default.
 So is replacing missing values with their mean.
 * Transforming categorical variables into indicator variables allows us to treat them like vectors.
 * We can use k-fold cross validation to select the model and adjust the hyper-parameters.